shinosakarb/tebukuro/README_EN.md

 # Tebukuro
 [![wercker status](https://app.wercker.com/status/35e08da3b0a742e5c50ffac2670a821b/s/master "wercker status")](https://app.wercker.com/project/byKey/35e08da3b0a742e5c50ffac2670a821b)

-Open Source web service for planning and management events
+A 'Mobile-friendly' web service for events and communities management

 <img src="http://4.bp.blogspot.com/-dMHKByNfZxo/Uku9_iuHWHI/AAAAAAAAYqg/LjlcTLrN44o/s800/winter_tebukuro.png" width="320px">

 ## What is tebukuro?

-Tebukuro is the 'Mobile-friendly' service for planning and management events.We support communication in holding events and closed events, not only annoucing, registering for events.
+Tebukuro is the 'Mobile-friendly' web service for event management.
+You can easily plan and manage communities and events from mobile devices.
+And we support communication while holding events and after closed events, not only annoucement and reception before events.

 ## Features

+- Mobile-friendly
+  - [ ] Enabling communities and events management just by mobile devices.
+  - [ ] Easier addition of new events to communities' site.

+- Energizing your communities
-- [ ] Holding private event imvisible from outside.
+  - [ ] Uploading events' photos (with notifications to social media).
-- [ ] モバイル端末のみで完了できるイベント管理機能
+  - [ ] Holding the private events.

 ## Demo
+It's to be prepared...

 ## Roadmap